IBM-Cloud/ansible-collection-ibm/docs/ibm_is_instance.rst

     Enables stopping of instance before deleting and waits till deletion is complete

+  user_data (False, str, None)
+    User data given for the instance

-  network_interfaces (False, list, None)
+  force_recovery_time (False, int, None)
-    None
+    Define timeout to force the instances to start/stop in minutes.

-  boot_volume (False, list, None)
+  availability_policy_host_failure (False, str, None)
-    None
+    The availability policy to use for this virtual server instance

   profile (False, str, None)
     Profile info

+  default_trusted_profile_auto_link (False, bool, None)
+    If set to `true`, the system will create a link to the specified `target` trusted profile during instance creation.
+Regardless of whether a link is created by the system or manually using the IAM Identity service, it will be automatically deleted when the instance is deleted.

-  placement_group (False, str, None)
+  dedicated_host_group (False, str, None)
-    Unique Identifier of the Placement Group for restricting the placement of the instance
+    Unique Identifier of the Dedicated Host Group where the instance will be placed

   tags (False, list, None)
     list of tags for the instance

-  vpc (False, str, None)
-    VPC id

-  instance_template (False, str, None)
-    Id of the instance template

-  dedicated_host_group (False, str, None)
+  network_interfaces (False, list, None)
-    Unique Identifier of the Dedicated Host Group where the instance will be placed
+    None

   id (False, str, None)